fastly/WordPress-Plugin/readme.txt

 You can either install from source (you\'re looking at it), or from the WordPress [plugin directory](http://wordpress.org/plugins/fastly/).

 0. Register on `https://www.fastly.com/signup`
-1. Register new Service with your domain and obtain API token and Service ID [https://manage.fastly.com/account/personal/tokens]
+1. Register new Service with your domain and obtain API token and Service ID [https://manage.fastly.com/account/personal/tokens].
+These directions will help with creating the API token [https://docs.fastly.com/guides/account-management-and-security/using-api-tokens]
 2. Deploy the new Version of the Service.
 3. In your Wordpress blog admin panel, Under Fastly->General, enter & save your Fastly API token and Service ID
 4. Verify connection by pressing `TEST CONNECTION` button.